-It is also worth noting that farmed raised rabbit will taste different that wild rabbit, which will have darker meat and carry a more gamey flavor.
-There are methods to reduce this flavor, so look online and you might be surprised as what some suggest.
+It is also worth noting that farmed raised rabbit will taste different than wild rabbit, which will have darker meat and carry a more gamey flavor.
+There are methods to reduce this flavor, so look online and you might be surprised at what some suggest.

 Either way, give this recipe for kouneli me aspri saltsa (in Greek: κουνέλι με άσπρη σάλτσα, pronounced kou-NEH-lee meh AHS-pree SAHLT-sah) a try and introduce some new flavors into your kitchen.
 Think of cooking rabbit as a way to level up in the kitchen.
 It is a fun experience and one you will not forget.

 This dish requires three hours of marinating before cooking.
 The tastes in this dish are remarkable, and since most of us don't cook rabbit on a daily basis, this is an excellent recipe that shows off the best of all tastes: rabbit, white wine, garlic, and fresh herbs.
 However, if you are interested in other flavors, try a hearty rabbit stew with vegetables.